 Their contributions to Marxism were divergent but complementary.
-Adopting Du Bois' notion of the color line that circumscribes the world, Fanon examined class struggle on the dark side of the color line while Du Bois examined class struggle on its white side.
-On the one hand, Fanon made all sorts of unexamined assumptions about the colonizing power and the colonial state as well as international capital, focusing on the struggles among the colonized.
-On the other hand, Du Bois highlighted the power of racism, colonialism and imperialism to mute, divert, and repress the national and international struggles of the racially subjugated.
+Recognizing the color line that circumscribes the world, Fanon examined class struggle on the dark side of the color line, while Du Bois examined class struggle on its white side.
+On the one hand Fanon made all sorts of unexamined assumptions about the colonizing power and the colonial state as well as international capital, focusing on the struggles among the colonized.
+On the other hand Du Bois highlighted the power of racism, colonialism, and imperialism to mute, divert, and repress the national and international struggles of the racially subjugated.

 Du Bois failed, however, to fully attend to the conflicts among and within the subjugated races.
-In Black Reconstruction, he implied that a successful inter-racial democracy would have emancipatory consequences, whereas from a Fanonian standpoint an inter-racial democracy might have taken a bourgeois path.
-Paradoxically, once he made the shift to Marxism, Du Bois downplayed class divisions within the African American community22, although he never failed to recognize their possibility, whether in his critique of Marx or in his revision of the "talented tenth" thesis.
-In 1933 he wrote: "American race prejudice has so pounded the mass of Negroes together that they have not separated into such economic classes; but on the other hand they undoubtedly have had the ideology and if they had been free we would have had within our race the same exploiting set-up that we see around about us" (cited in Robinson 2000[1983]: 197).
-Others have been more forthright about the development of a Black bourgeoisie - from E. Franklin Frazier (1957) to Adolph Reed (2000).
+In Black Reconstruction, he implied that a successful interracial democracy would have emancipatory consequences, whereas from a Fanonian standpoint an interracial democracy might have taken a bourgeois path.
+Paradoxically, once Du Bois made the shift to Marxism, he downplayed class divisions within the African American community, although he never failed to recognize their possibility, whether in his critique of Marx or in his revision of the "talented tenth" thesis.
+In 1933 he wrote: "American race prejudice has so pounded the mass of Negroes together that they have not separated into such economic classes; but on the other hand they undoubtedly have had the ideology and if they had been free we would have had within our race the same exploiting set-up that we see around about us" (quoted in Robinson 2000 [1983]: 197).
+Others have been more forthright about the development of a Black bourgeoisie-from E. Franklin Frazier (1957) to Adolph Reed (2000).

-Like any branch of Marxism, Black Marxism will thrive if and only if we recognize and concern ourselves with its specific limitations by building on its extraordinary accomplishments.
-Just as presenting Marx as either the source of infallible truths or irredeemably tainted is a regressive move, so presenting Black Marxism as a flawless and finished product will suffocate its vitality, turning it into a degenerate branch of Marxism.
+Like any branch of Marxism, Black Marxism will thrive if and only if its specific limitations - its contradictions and its anomalies - are recognized and wrestled with so as to build on its extraordinary accomplishments.
+Just as presenting Marx either as the source of infallible truths or as irredeemably tainted is a regressive move, so presenting Black Marxism as a flawless and finished product will suffocate its vitality, turning it into a degenerate branch of Marxism.
 Like Marxism-Leninism, it will then only survive as a dogmatic ideology, before finally falling off the tree.
-The excitement and importance of Black Marxism lie in putting their constituting members, here Du Bois and Fanon,
+The excitement and importance of Black Marxism lie in putting those who have contributed to its development, here Du Bois and Fanon, into conversation across time and place, all illuminating each others' ideas as part of a widening struggle.